srmcgann/Coordinates/README.md

   size: 1,             // not required, but the default may not be appropriate.
   subs: 0,             // subdivides a polyhedron above, creating exponentially
                        // more polygons/faces.
 Advise no more than 4!
-  equirectangular: false,  // if enabled, textures are assumed to be spherical
   shapeType: ''    // required.
                    // supported types:
                        • 'tetrahedron'